Book II — The Law of Lead

 Pool Modifiers

 Certain conditions add or subtract dice from your pool.
-Pool Penalties are capped at −5; minimum pool is always 1 die.
-Pool Bonuses are uncapped but rare outside of Bleed Dice and Assistance.
+Pool Penalties are capped at −4 (excess is ignored); the minimum pool is always 1 die.
+Pool Bonuses are rare outside of Bleed Dice and Assistance.

 The full list lives in the core-roll-modifiers reference table.
-The most common penalties are Wounded (−1 die per threshold), Suppressed (−2 dice), Off-hand (−2 dice), and Engaged for ranged attacks (−2 dice).
+The most common penalties are Wounded (−1 die per threshold), Suppressed (−2 dice), Blinded (−4 dice), Off-hand (−2 dice), and firing while Engaged (−2 dice).
 The most common bonuses are Assistance (+1 per helper, max +2) and Bleed Dice (+1 to +3, see below).

-Psionic Talents can grant Pool Bonuses that exceed normal training — Seer’s Probability Spike, Bastion Soul’s Aegis.
+Psionic Talents can grant Pool Bonuses that exceed normal training: a Seer’s Probability Spike, a Mindweaver’s Veil of Silence.
 This is part of the cost/power exchange: Psionics pay in Strain and soul to grant capability mundane characters can’t match.

 Step 2: Determine the Target Number